OpenEMR HIPAA Compliance and Cloud Hosting Best Practices

 Access logs play an important role in tracking suspicious activity as well as offering forensic information in the event of an investigation of a breach.

-Authentication and Password Policies
+Multi-Factor Authentication and Password Security

 OpenEMR allows the use of strong and required passwords and can be made two-factor authenticated, which greatly enhances user-level security.